galXX19/BookStore/README.md

 - be able to manage the book's tags (isbn number, year, title, publisher)

 Tables:
-- publisher: holds the name and identifier of the publisher
-- books: holds the isbn, title, year, and publisher id of books
-- authors: holds the name and identifier of the author
+- books: holds the title and author of the book
-- book authors: hold the book id and the publisher id of a book

 Models:
-publisher, author, book, and book author.
+- book

 Controllers:
-- publisher: shows, creates, deletes, and edits an element
--
+- book: functions to create, store, edit, update, delete a book

+To get started:
+Open the files in vs code or any other laravel supported IDE.
+Run php artisan migrate to create the books table.
+Run php artisan db:seed to create dummy book data such as titles, authors, and tags.